Click here for a Snapshot of the Internet's Current Hierarchy.

 1998.
 US Dept of Commerce takes over responsibility for the Internet from the NSF.
-They contract with ICANN (Internet Corporation for Assigned Names and Numbers), a non-profit corporation based in Los Angeles, to oversee IANA.
-This includes regulating the root zone file which establishes those organizations responsible for the TLD registries - currently there are 1541.
-Twelve organizations publish this file, and it is maintained by one of them — initially Network Solutions — then Verisign, who purchased Network Solutions in 2000.
-Verisign also retained responsibility for the .com and .net TLD registries.
+They contract with ICANN (Internet Corporation for Assigned Names and Numbers) – a non-profit corporation based in Los Angeles – to oversee IANA.
+This includes regulating the root zone file which establishes those organizations responsible for the TLD registries.
+Twelve organizations publish this file and it is maintained by one of them, initially Network Solutions, then Verisign – based in Reston Virginia – who purchased Network Solutions in 2000.
+Verisign was to retain responsibility for the .com and .net TLD registries, and also temporarily the .org (non-profit) registry.